The Biggest Sign that You’re Working Too Hard on Your Relationship

 The Biggest Sign that You’re Working Too Hard

-One of the biggest warning signs that a couple is working too hard is that they don’t regularly enjoy the good times.
+A big warning sign that at least one person is trying too hard is that they both don’t enjoy the good times regularly.

 All relationships take intention and effort — that’s true.
 You do have to do work and take time to maintain a good relationship.
 But that is balanced out by how much fun you have together — how much joy you are able to share with each other.